Zedeldi/python-plain-rsa/README.md

 > :exclamation: python-plain-rsa is intended for educational purposes and is *not* secure!
 Use [python-rsa](https://pypi.org/project/rsa/) instead, if you require secure RSA encryption.

-Without padding, RSA is not semantically secure, as it is a deterministic encryption algorithm; `encrypt(x, pubkey)` will always yield the same results.
+Without padding, RSA is not semantically secure, as it is a deterministic encryption algorithm; `encrypt(m, public_key)` will always yield the same results.
 This makes plaintext attacks possible.

 Furthermore, by including padding, the ciphertext cannot be changed without producing invalid data, thus reducing its malleability -- a property which can be maliciously abused, even if the content of the message is still hidden.